yhc2717/starter-hugo-research-group/content/authors/陈迪/_index.md

 ---

 <div style="text-align: justify">
- Hai-Qing Hu is the Dean of the School of the School of Economics and Management, Xi'an University of Technology.
-His research interests are Innovation and Entrepreneurship Management, Regional Economic Development, Entrepreneurial Management and Enterprise Governance, Investment and Financing Decision-making, Financial Innovation, Energy finance.
-He has published more than 30 papers in famous journals, such as Energy Economics, Economic Modelling, Journal of Economic Surveys, Science of the Total Environment, Emerging Markets Finance and Trade, etc. He is also the anonymous reviewer of Emerging Markets Finance, and Innovation & Green Development.
-He holds academic part-time positions including Shaanxi Provincial People's Congress Standing Committee Financial Advisory Expert, Member of the Xi'an Municipal Government Expert Decision-making Advisory Committee,Vice President of Shaanxi Economic Society, Vice Chairman of Shaanxi Venture Capital Association, Vice President of the Securities Research Association of Shaanxi Province, etc. <br>
+Di Chen is an Assistant professor of the School of Economics and Management, Xi'an University of Technology.
+Her research interests are Green Finance, Energy Economy, Innovation, Environmental Economics.
+Her work has been published in Journal of Economic Surveys, Economic Modelling, Emerging Markets Finance and Trade, Energy Strategy Reviews, etc. She is also the anonymous reviewer of Emerging Markets Finance. <br>
 </div>